Procedure for Student Complaints Concerning the Program of Legal Education

 As an ABA-accredited law school, the University of Kansas School of Law is subject to the ABA Standards for Approval of Law Schools.
 The ABA Standards may be found here.
 Any student at the School of Law who wishes to bring a formal complaint to the administration of the law school of a significant problem that directly implicates the school’s program of legal education and its compliance with the ABA Standards should do the following:

-- Submit the complaint in writing to the Associate Dean for Academic Affairs via email, U.S. mail, or personal delivery.
+- Submit the complaint in writing to the Associate Dean for Academic and Student Affairs via email, U.S. mail, or personal delivery.
 The written complaint must be signed and must also include the student’s contact information including name, home and email addresses, and phone number.

 - The writing should describe in detail the behavior, program, process, or other matter that is the subject of the complaint, and should explain how the matter implicates the law school’s program of legal education and its compliance with a specific, identified ABA Standard(s).